Mugunth140/MToolKit/README.md

 Available Commands

-Encrypt a File:
+Command
+Description

-mtoolkit encrypt <input> <output>
+encrypt <input> <output>

-Encrypts the input file and saves it to the output file.
-Prompts for a password.

-Decrypt a File:
+Encrypt a file with a password

-mtoolkit decrypt <input> <output>
+decrypt <input> <output>

-Decrypts the input file and saves it to the output file.
-Requires the same password used for encryption.
+Decrypt a file with the same password

+hash <input>
+Generate a SHA-256 hash of a file

 Examples
-Encrypt a file:
+Encrypt a File
 mtoolkit encrypt document.txt document.enc

+Prompts for a password and encrypts document.txt to document.enc.

-Decrypt a file:
+Decrypt a File
 mtoolkit decrypt document.enc document_decrypted.txt

+Prompts for the password and decrypts document.enc to document_decrypted.txt.

+Hash a File
+mtoolkit hash document.txt

+Outputs the SHA-256 hash of document.txt.

-Security Notes
+Security

-Encryption: Uses AES-256-GCM with a PBKDF2-derived key, random salt, and IV for secure file encryption.
+Encryption: Uses AES-256-GCM with PBKDF2-derived keys, random salts, and IVs for robust security.
+Hashing: Employs SHA-256 for reliable file integrity checks.
-Password: Ensure you remember the password, as it cannot be recovered.
+Password Safety: Ensure you remember your encryption password, as it cannot be recovered.
-Storage: The encrypted file includes salt, IV, and authentication tag.

 Adding New Tools
+MToolkit is designed to be extensible.
 To add a new tool:

-Create a module in the tools/ directory (e.g., tools/newTool.js).
-Export a function that registers commands with commander:module.exports = (program) => {
+Create a module in the tools/ directory (e.g., tools/newTool.js):module.exports = (program) => {
   program
     .command('newtool <arg>')
     .description('Description of new tool')